Blueprint introduction

 To get started with Blueprint, follow these steps:

-In the Blueprint editor, you will be presented with a scaffold YAML file.
+The Blueprint editor presents you with a scaffold YAML file.
 This serves as a template to guide you in building your custom connector.
 You can modify this YAML file to meet the specific requirements of the API you are connecting to.

 After editing the YAML file, ensure its syntax and structure are valid.
 Use the built-in validation tools in the editor to check for errors and confirm that your Blueprint is correctly configured.

 Once you have completed the customization, save your Blueprint.
-After saving, the Blueprint file can be used as a Source in a Source-to-Target River, enabling you to integrate your custom connector into your data pipeline.
+After saving, you can use the Blueprint file can as a Source in a Source-to-Target Flow, enabling you to integrate your custom connector into your data pipeline.